 Step one: Start off low

-A brilliant low-alcohol (11.5%) beginner is this Colombar.
+A brilliant low-alcohol (11.5%) beginner is this Colombard.
 Priced at £9.40, it is definitely student-friendly, for those nights when you and your roommates want a cosy night in.

 Step two: Get a little fruity

 Next up is the Chardonnay, made at the same South African vineyard as the last.
-This easy to drink Chardonnay is vegan-friendly, which means your guilty nights in come guilt free!
+This easy to drink Chardonnay is vegan-friendly, which means your nights in, come guilt free!
 This fruity wine, priced at £10, is a total bargain and perfect for when you’re in need of a fruity kick.
+Chardonnay, as well as the Colombard, is full-bodied, and as mentioned before known for its fruitiness with a ripe Chardonnay holding tropical flavours like mangoes, pineapple and guava and less ripe Chardonnay will hold more acidic flavours like apples and lemons.

 Step three: Let’s dry it up